 Finally, modern-day hosting and deployment platforms (like Vercel, Netlify, Cloudflare Pages, etc.) are there to provide you with a home for your project.

-While one of the most significant benefits of using Jamstack is mixing and matching tools, the sheer volume of available tools in the space can be overwhelming at times.
+While one of the most significant benefits of using Jamstack is mixing and matching tools.
+However, the sheer volume of available tools in the space can be overwhelming at times.

 Jamstack and eCommerce